Te tautahi i te whaikaha Disability at the University

 Ngā tūtohu o te mana taurite mō ngā ākonga whaikaha | Disabled students' equity indicators

-In 2022, 2,389 students registered with Te Amaru—Disability Services as having a disability.
-This represented 10% of 2022 domestic enrolments.
+In 2024, 2,802 students registered with Te Amaru—Disability Services as having a disability.
+This represented 14% of 2024 domestic enrolments.
 The number and percentage of disabled students has markedly increased from 1,505 in 2017 when our first Disability Action Plan was published.
 We greatly welcome the increasing presence of disabled students, which is above the national average for domestic university students in Aotearoa (8%).
-We can now say that our student community is representative of the Aotearoa New Zealand disability population for the general university student age demographic.

-Achieving this level of representation enables the University to focus on increasing the diversity of the disabled student population, increasing academic achievement, and aspiring to full disability inclusion.
+Achieving this level of representation enables the University to focus on increasing the diversity of the disabled student population, increasing academic achievement and retention, and aspiring to full disability inclusion.

-Successful course completion rates for students who declare a disability and engage with Te Amaru—Disability Services were 81.3% in 2022, 3.3% lower than the overall student completion rate of 84.6%.
+Successful course completion rates for students who declare a disability and engage with Te Amaru—Disability Services were 84.5% in 2024.

 Reporting on disability equity indicators is included in our annual ‘Equity Funding: Tertiary Students with Disabilities’ reports submitted to the Tertiary Education Commission.
 Reporting is provided at finer levels in Te Amaru—Disability Services annual report and for the purposes of the Disability Inclusion Action Plan reports to the Equity and Diversity Steering Group.